t0qh00/ussd_phone_call_sms/README.md

 - Support Android, IOS.
 - By using this plugin you can perform a phone call, USSD call or send text sms directly from your app.
+- This plugin was updated to send messages of more than 160 characters

 ### Getting started